NETWAYS/advanced-puppet-training/sections/roles_profiles/04_roles.md

 **A node can only have one role!**

 * If a node requires two roles, it has by definition become a new role
-* A single role can be applied to many nodes, however
+* However, a single role can be applied to many nodes

 <center><img src="./_images/role_classification.png" style="width:800px;height:116px;" alt="Role Classification"/></center>